 Do: act immediately

-talk to the Registrar about accommodation problems
+talk to the Students Support and Services Officer (Registrar) about accommodation problems

 talk to the Director of Studies about problems with your classes and studies talk to the Principal in Reception about all other problems or complaints.
 They will make sure you talk to the right person to help you.
 Don’t: postpone talking about it be worried about talking to a member of staff – what you say is confidential